Kystj/JEngine2D/README.md

 ## Java 2D Game Engine with GLFW and ImGui

-## Description:
+## The Objective

-This is a simple 2D game engine written in Java that utilizes GLFW for window management and ImGui for user interface elements.
+- To Create 2D game engine written in Java that utilizes GLFW for window management and ImGui for user interface elements.
 It provides a basic framework for creating 2D games and applications with an interactive GUI.

+## Current plans

+    Construct the asset panel and populate it with a variety of testing assets

+    Integrate snap-to-grid functionality

+    Incorporate debug features (Debug drawing, Bug report/tracking system)

 ## Acknowledgments: